CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 metadata:
   name: XXXX
 spec:
+  host: YYYY
   to:
     kind: Service
-    name: YYYY
+    name: ZZZZ
 ```

-Where `XXXX` is the name of the route, and `YYYY` is the Service is connected to it.
-We can optionaly add **spec > host** to add a hostname, but if omitted, Rahti will choose a name automatically.
+Where `XXXX` is the name of the route, `YYYY` is the host where the application will be configured to listen, and `ZZZZ` is the Service connected to it.

 #### Service